 Are you interested in a career in the mining industry?
 Before you can start on-site there are a few things you need to know.

-Generic Induction Passport
+QLD Generic Induction (Standard 11)

-Coal Board Medical
+Coal Board Medical - Section 4

 The Generic Induction Passport also known as GI Safety or Standard 11, is a course that must be completed in order to meet the health and safety obligations in the coal mining industry.
 This course must be completed and passport issued before an employee can enter a coal mine.